 Keeping track of your finances is no easy task.
 There is just so much to it, especially if it’s not just you but the entire family.

 So maybe creating a separate journal for all the family finances is not a bad idea.
 Having it all in one journal can help you see better what’s going on.

-A good routine is key to being more productive.
-If you have a routine already established, you won’t be needing to spend your mental energy on making choices, so you’ll be able to save it for more important things.
+A good routine is a key to being more productive.
+If you have a routine already established, you won’t need to spend your mental energy on making choices, so you’ll be able to save it for more important things.

 Take some time and create a journal for all your routines – morning routine, evening routine, planning routine, study routine – any routine you need in your life!
 (I bet the word routine now sounds funny to you after all that ha ha)

 If you need to plan any events, using a separate journal can be really beneficial.
 Whether it’s your friend’s birthday party or your wedding – you’ll always need to think of so many details!

 Dates, catering, clothes, guest lists, etc… A whole new journal can provide you with enough space and focus on planning that perfect event everyone will enjoy.

 Or it can be just a journal where you plan little things, like a dinner party with friends or the next branch with your girlfriends.

 Do you know how to create a vision board to manifest your dream life?

 Well, you can do the same but with the entire journal.
 That way, you can go with more details on every area of your life.